-The sustained operations and infrastructure of Garamba National Park has been made possible by the support of several philanthropic funders including: The European Union, USAID, US DoS INL, US Fish and Wildlife Services, the Elephant Crisis Fund, and the Wildcat Foundation who have generously funded the park's activities for many years, providing crucial financial assistance for the successful protection and conservation of this important wildlife habitat.
+The sustained operations and infrastructure of Garamba National Park has been made possible by the support of several philanthropic funders including: The European Union, USAID, US DoS INL, People's Postcode Lottery, US Fish and Wildlife Services, the Elephant Crisis Fund, and the Wildcat Foundation who have generously funded the park's activities for many years, providing crucial financial assistance for the successful protection and conservation of this important wildlife habitat.

 About Institut Congolais pour la Conservation de la Nature (ICCN) of the Democratic Republic of the Congo: The ICCN is a public entity housed under the Ministry of Environment and is charged with the sustainable management of biodiversity in protected areas in the DRC in cooperation with local communities and other partners.
 ICCN manages a natural and cultural heritage made up of nine national parks and a constellation of 80 reserves covering over 13% of the country’s area.
 African Parks began work with the ICCN in Garamba National Park in 2005.
 ICCN is currently under the leadership of Director General Yves Milan Ngangay.